TheWhispAI/Voyant/README.md

 # Vision:

-The Whisp could evolve into a suite of tools where AI navigators are as common as web browsers today, fundamentally altering how we interact with the internet by making it more proactive and personalized.
+Swirl could evolve into a suite of tools where AI navigators are as common as web browsers today, fundamentally altering how we interact with the internet by making it more proactive and personalized.
 This could lead to a new era of digital assistants where the line between human and AI interaction online becomes increasingly blurred, pushing for new norms in digital ethics, privacy, and cybersecurity.